wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Otherwise, the method checks whether the event is still the front entry of the MSHR register.
-Despite the fact that the event must be at the front entry of the MSHR register when it is retried or received in the previous cycle, it is possible that an earlier event that was processed during the same cycle has added a new entry to the front of the MSHR, which is most likely an external event.
+Despite the fact that the event must be at the front entry of the MSHR register when it is retried or received in the previous cycle, it is possible that an earlier event that was processed during the same cycle has added a new entry to the front of the MSHR, which is most likely an external event or a write back.
 In this case, the current event together with the potential eviction will be ordered after the event with higher priority, and that is why this check is performed.